 Prerequisite: Open to freshmen only Examine major movements of social action from the peace movement to the civil rights movement, learn tools to activate your citizenship, and learn the art of deliberative dialogue.
 Students will participate in a service learning project and learn about social issues, social activists, local community organizations and initiatives, and discover ways to make change in our community.
 Permission required.
-Meets First-Year Seminar course requirement of the GECC.
+This is a first-year seminar course and meets the First-Year Seminar requirement of the GECC.